Equitable/trump/README.rst

 Requirements
 ------------
 * Python 2.7; Support for Python 3.3 or 3.4 is do-able, if there is demand.
-* A relational database supported by SQLAlchemy.
-The first database with guaranteed support is PostGreSQL.
+* PostgreSQL 9.4 (untested on previous versions) or potentially any relational database supported by SQLAlchemy (preliminary testing with SQLite3 on linux, indicates a bug associated with object type)

 Dependencies
 ------------